subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 ### 1.6 Add a Controller Account

-The Controller, a distinct and seperate account that must be created, holds a small amount of Base tokens to facilitate Indexer configuration updates and run day to day operations.
+The Controller, a distinct and seperate account that must be created, holds a small amount of Eth tokens to facilitate Indexer configuration updates and run day to day operations.

 Updating a Indexer configuration is a signable event.
 That means it is an on-chain update that requires transaction fees to be paid (in Eth).